fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 of `{ ok: true }`.
 - An onRequest hook that triggers when every request is received.
 - Logic that triggers in the hook when the request is closed.
-- Logging that occurs when the closed request property `aborted` is true.
+- Logging that occurs when the closed request property `destroyed` is true.

 In the request close event, you should examine the diff between a successful request and one aborted by the client to determine the best property for your